Bigsimtrap/IDS2024S/exam/README.md

-This page contains name all of my exam submissions
+This folder contains name all of my exam submissions